 Asbestos siding is an amazing product.
-It holds paint very well, lasts and lasts and seems to require very little maintenance.
+It holds paint very well and seems to require very little maintenance.
 Structurally this house was in very good shape, with the exception of some support issues on the front porch.

-Let me ask again...why are we spending so much on demolition when the same 20K could have been used in a revolving loan fund to help with the rehab here at 125 Woodlawn.
-This sort of stick style house appears all around the this Cold Spring neighborhood and all we need are a few people with vision.
+Let me ask again.
+Why are we spending so much on demolition when the same 20K could have been used in a revolving loan fund to help with the rehab here at 125 Woodlawn.
+This sort of stick style house appears all around the Cold Spring neighborhood.
+We need a few people with vision.

-When I moved to my neighborhood, on this very same block with 125 Woodlawn, there were 18 houses 10 years ago.
-That's down from the original 25 that are shown in this picture from 1956.
-Today there are now 13 houses.
-Oh...and five are occupied.
+When I moved to this neighborhood, on this block with 125 Woodlawn, there were 18 houses 10 years ago.
+That's down from the original 25 shown in this picture from 1956.
+Today are 13 houses.
+Five are occupied.

 Artspace Archive • Annals of Neglect • BAVPA • Where is Perrysburg? • Broken Promises...